-There aren’t many situations for Christians more difficult than those involving choosing God over family.
+There aren’t many situations more difficult for Christians to face than those involving choosing God over family.
 Consider the following:

 - A loved one claims to be a believer but wants to marry an unbeliever.
 So you’re unable to support the relationship.

 - Family members invite your child to stay with them, but you know they’ll be a negative influence on them.
 So you have to decline.